-For all Funds, a valuation date is any day that the Toronto Stock Exchange is open for business (the "Valuation Date").
-A Valuation Date ends at the earlier of 4:00 p.m.
-Eastern Time or the end of a trading day on the Toronto Stock Exchange.
-Any purchase, switch or redemption instruction received at or after the end of a Valuation Date will be processed on the next Valuation Date.
+For all Funds, a valuation date is any day that the Toronto Stock Exchange is open for business and, at the discretion of the Manager, on any other business day in the Province of Québec (the "Valuation Date"), unless a Suspension Period is in effect.
+A Valuation Date ends at 4:00 p.m.
+Eastern Time (the "Valuation Time").
+Any purchase, switch or redemption instruction received at or after the Valuation Time will be processed on the next Valuation Date.

-Where a Fund has more than one class of series of securities, the price of a unit of each class, in the case of a Trust Fund, or of a share of each series, in the case of the Corporate Fund, is determined by calculation of the class or series proportionate share of the value of the Fund's assets less class liabilities and its proportionate share of the common liabilities of the applicable Fund.
+Where a Fund has more than one class of securities the price of a unit of each series is determined by calculation of the class or series proportionate share of the value of the Fund's assets less class liabilities and its proportionate share of the common liabilities of the applicable Fund.
 This gives us the net asset value for the class or series, as the case may be.
-We then divide that amount by the total number of units outstanding in the class, in the case of the Trust Funds, or of shares of each series, in the case of the Corporate Fund, to obtain the net asset value per unit for such class or per share of each series, as the case may be.
+We then divide that amount by the total number of units outstanding in the class, in the case of the Funds, or of shares of each series, in the case of the Corporate Fund, to obtain the net asset value per unit for such class or per share of each series, as the case may be.
 Each class or series will pay separately for any expense item that can be specifically attributed to that class or series.
 An expense that relates solely to one class or series will be allocated only to that class.
 Common expenses will be allocated among the classes and the series in the manner determined to be most appropriate by the Manager according to the nature of the expense.
 As a result, a separate price will be calculated for each class of units or series of shares because the fees and operating expenses for each class or series are different.
 Expenses of each class, however, continue to be liabilities of the Fund as a whole.
 Accordingly, the investment performance, expenses or liabilities of one class or series may affect the value of the units or the shares of another class or series in the same Fund.

-The net asset value per security of the Funds is referred to in this Simplified Prospectus as the net asset value per security per security.
+The net asset value per security of the Funds is referred to in this Simplified Prospectus as the net asset value per security.